Create a free account to check out faster, store multiple shipping addresses, view and track your orders in your account, and much more.

 Please enter your password to continue.

-Take a peek in nearly any makeup artists kit and you'll spy a well-loved tube of Embryolisse's cult favorite Lait-Crème Concentré.
+Take a peek in nearly any makeup artist's kit and you'll spy a well-loved tube of Embryolisse's cult favorite Lait-Crème Concentré.
 Since we're just as picky as the pros, you'd better believe we're fans too.
-This velvety moisturizer gives skin the ultimate silky finish, thanks to generous amounts of soothing shea butter and aloe vera.
-It's rich without being heavy, and can be used on all skin types.
-Plus, it doubles as a makeup remover, post-shave soother, and baby cream.
+It doubles as a makeup remover, post-shave soother, and baby cream.
 Who says beauty isn't practical?

 This went straight in the trash after using it just two days.
 I received this in the skin quencher special box, it is horrible.
 I have oily, acne prone skin.
 I used this two nights and my face went from clear to have multiple break outs in areas I normally don't get pimples.
 My pores are all extremely clogged and huge now.
 I could scrape the grease off my face it was so bad the morning after putting this on my face.
 I wouldn't recommend this to anyone unless you have very dry skin and sent woriied about break outs and clogged pores.1

 I'm acne prone.
 I won't even let myself near this product.
 Too full in mineral oil for me.
 My pores want to clog just by looking at this product1

 At first, my skin seemed soothed and somewhat moisturized after using this product, though annoyingly greasy for longer than convenient.
 But I found that even after just a handful of hours, I would wash my hands and the skin would be drier than ever.
 The effect of this product is not at all long-lasting, it is not true moisturization, just a temporary, surficial effect.
 The smell is inoffensive and the texture is fine, but it just doesn't do what a moisturizer should do.1